-On the next page as shown below, please select the WAN interface that you use.
+On the next page as shown below, please select the WAN interface (WAN 1 or WAN2) that you use.
+If DSL interface is used, please choose WAN1; if WAN2 interface is used, please choose WAN2.
 Choose Auto negotiation as the physical type for your router.
 Then click Next for next step.